jyunhanlin/daka/README.md

 1. Copy `example.env` to `.env`
 2. Enter your username and password
-3. Change the DELAY_MIN_MINUTE or DELAY_MAX_MINUTE if you want to change the delay time
+3. Change the DELAY_MIN_MINS or DELAY_MAX_MINS if you want to change the delay time

 ### Crontab